JThuge/OCDL/README.md

 # OCDL
-Pytorch implementation of the paper "Object-Centric Discriminative Learning for Text-Based Person Retrieval"[ICASSP 2025]
+Pytorch implementation of the ICASSP 2025 paper "Object-Centric Discriminative Learning for Text-Based Person Retrieval"